konecnyjakub/cache/README.md

 #### More engines?

-There are more ways to cache things, it is possible that more engines will be added in future versions.
-One likely candidates is Redis.
+While all planned engines are present, there are more ways to cache things so is possible that more engines will be added in future versions.
+If there is one you would like to see, open a feature request and it will be considered.

 ### PSRs